 To SA WG3 group, SA WG2 group.

-ACTION: CT4 kindly asks SA2 to kindly consider the above issue and give feedbacks on the way forward.
+ACTION: CT4 kindly asks SA2 to kindly consider the above issue and give feedback on the way forward.
+SA3 is requested to note the information on CT4 implementation.

 3. Date of Next CT4 Meetings: